theyashwanthsai/theyahswanthsai/README.md

 Hi there!
 My name is Sai Yashwanth, and I'm a Computer Science undergraduate from PES University.
 I'm passionate about exploring various domains of computer science and constantly upgrading my skills.

 Currently, I'm honing my skills in Web Development, with a primary focus on Backend Development.
 I'm also interested in Game Development using Python libraries like Pygame and Ursina, as well as Data Structures and Algorithms (DSA) Problem Solving and Competitive Programming.
 Besides, I'm enthusiastic about Machine Learning and Data Science and exploring its applications in different domains.
+I also recently got into chess programming and it's very interesting to say the least.

 In my free time, I like to explore new technologies, learn something new like a new framework, and work on personal projects that challenge me to improve my skills.